 Division 2 — Conservation incentives

-33. Conservation assistance
+33. Conservation assistance, Council may provide

 (1) The Council may provide, or arrange for, financial, technical or other assistance to help in, or as an incentive for, the recording, conservation or presentation of a place that contributes to an overall sense of the history of its area if the area has cultural heritage significance, whether or not that place is itself of such significance as to be entered in the Register or made the subject of a Heritage Agreement.